ziishaned/learn-regex/README.md

 ## 4. Lookaround

-Lookbehind and lookahead sometimes known as lookaround are specific type of
+Lookbehind and lookahead (also called lookaround) are specific types of
-***non-capturing group*** (Use to match the pattern but not included in matching list).
+***non-capturing groups*** (Used to match the pattern but not included in matching list).
 Lookaheads are used when we have the condition that this pattern is preceded or followed by another certain pattern.
 For example, we want to get all numbers that are preceded by `$` character from the following input string